bboortz/blog/docs/blog/2018_06_03_How-to-deploy-mkdocs-site-to-github-pages.md

 ## Goals

-I want to run my blog publicly using a service with it I am able to manage my data using markdown files, git but don't need to host the blog on my own.
+I want to run my blog publicly using a service with it I am able to manage my data using markdown files and git but don't need to host the blog on my own.
 After some investigation I have seen that github pages are meeting my requirements well.
 Luckily supports mkdocs github pages deployments.

 ## Investigation